AnyChart/docs.anychart.com/Appearance_Settings/Palettes.md

 // anychart.palettes.sea
 ```

-Here is a sample of a pie chart, click slices to change palettes:
+Here is a sample of a Funnel chart.
+Click slices to change palettes:

 {sample}AS\_Palettes\_01{sample}